 You can have a fun DIY project and create a countertop from plywood.
 Folding your clothes right out of the dryer will be much easier with the extra counter space.

 Another cheap and simple DIY project is to hit up the thrift store for a table that can be cut in half.
 Paint it and attach it to a wall for a long work station.

-A pegboard is a great tool for organizing items.
+A pegboard is a great tool for organizing items in the laundry room.
 It’s perfect for small spaces.

 This pegboard by Wall Control lets you organize anything from baskets to your ironing board.
 It frees up cabinet and shelf space while letting you keep your supplies neatly tucked away.

-Having a cohesive decorating theme will help your space look well-organized.
+Having a cohesive decorating theme will help your laundry rooms look well-organized.
 Instead of looking like a random hot mess, it will look polished and well put together.

-A gorgeous hamper pulls double duty as an organizer and a source of decor.
+A gorgeous hamper pulls double duty as an organizer and a source of decor in the laundry rooms.

-You could also opt for a three bag hamper.
+You could also opt for a three bag hamper in the laundry rooms.
 Pre-sorting your laundry will be easy-breezy.